What Is Renters Insurance and Do I Need It?

 In the event that someone other than you is injured on your rental property, renters insurance can cover expenses related to personal injuries, such as medical bills and legal expenses should that person sue you.

-Most policies provide at least $100,000 of liability coverage, along with a smaller amount to cover medical payments.
+Most policies provide at least $100,000 of liability coverage.
 You can purchase higher coverage limits for a fee.

 Temporary Living Expense

-If your home becomes uninhabitable as a result of one of the covered perils, your renters insurance policy may reimburse you for the cost of any extra living expenses that occur while you’re unable to reside in the rental property, such as hotels or meals out.
+If your home becomes uninhabitable as a result of one of the covered perils, your renters insurance policy may reimburse you for the cost of temporary housing while you’re unable to reside in the rental property.

 Your Belongings When You Travel

-Your personal belongings are not only covered when you’re at home, but also when you are away from home.
+Personal belongings and stolen cash are not only covered when you’re at home, but also when you are away from home.
 Your possessions are typically covered from loss due to theft and other covered losses wherever you may travel.

 What Catastrophes Does Renters Insurance Cover?